kagawagao/react-admin/README.md

 ## Todos

-There are a lots of things to do
+There are a lot of things to do

 ## Features